2024 NASCAR Cup Series: Playoffs

 Martin Truex Jr. won the pole.
 Chase Elliott won stage one and Brad Keselowski won stage two, his first stage win of the year.
-The ending to the race was shrouded in controversy, as Christopher Bell attempted to do a wall ride move, similar to Ross Chastain's move in 2022's running that such move was since prohibited.
+The ending to the race was shrouded in controversy, as Christopher Bell attempted to do a wall ride move, similar to Ross Chastain's move in 2022's running, in which such move is prohibited.
 There was speculation of race manipulation as Chastain and Austin Dillon created a blockade behind Byron in closing laps in the race to prevent him from losing a spot that would have eliminated him from the playoffs, and Bubba Wallace intentionally slowing down on the final lap to allow Bell to gain a position to tie with Byron in points (and advance in the tiebreaker).
 In the end, Ryan Blaney would win back to back runnings of the event to advance to the Championship 4 with Joey Logano, Tyler Reddick, and William Byron.
 The drivers eliminated from the Round of 8 were Bell, Kyle Larson, Denny Hamlin, and Elliott.